Active Substance: daclatasvir dihydrochloride

 Why is Daklinza approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) noted that Daklinza used in combination with other medicines was shown to be effective against hepatitis C virus, including in patients with genotype 1 resistant to previous treatment.
+The European Medicines Agency noted that Daklinza used in combination with other medicines was shown to be effective against hepatitis C virus, including in patients with genotype 1 resistant to previous treatment.
 Almost all the patients in the main study had the virus cleared from their blood.

 Regarding its safety, Daklinza was well tolerated and the side effects were similar to those experienced by patients taking placebo.

-The Committee therefore concluded that the benefits of Daklinza outweigh its risks and recommended that it be approved for use in the EU.
+The Agency therefore concluded that the benefits of Daklinza outweigh its risks and recommended that it be approved for use in the EU.

 What measures are being taken to ensure the safe and effective use of Daklinza?